top of page

 Bill's broader goal is to help the industry shift from what he calls “bro science” (from his exercise background)—decisions made on gut feelings, habits, and tradition—to a model backed by data, threat assessments, and academia-based best practices.

-“I’ve been applying real tools, along with others, for years, but the industry is just now starting to connect the dots,” he said.
+“I’ve been applying real tools for years, but the industry is just now starting to connect the dots,” he remarked.
 “The future of guarding lies in a fusion of skill, strategy, and smart systems.”

 Through ISC and his podcast, The Security Shift, Bill is pushing the industry conversation forward.
-He’s gathering C-level leaders, collaborating with the best consultants, and experimenting with real-world deployments—now working with firms like LandSkyAI to demonstrate what hybrid guarding looks like in action.
+He’s gathering C-level leaders, collaborating with top consultants, and experimenting with real-world deployments—now working with firms like LandSkyAI to demonstrate what hybrid guarding looks like in action.

 The Takeaway

 Bill Schultz doesn’t believe in magic silver bullets—but he does believe in measured progress.
-His insights reveal a security industry at a crossroads: still reliant on manpower, but increasingly needing to be empowered by technology.
-With drones, AI, and a new generation of security professionals, hybrid guarding isn’t a trend—it’s now a necessity.
+His insights reveal a security industry at a crossroads: still reliant on manpower but increasingly needing to be empowered by technology.
+With drones, AI, and a new generation of security professionals, hybrid guarding is not a trend—it’s a necessity.

 As Bill put it: “If you do what’s always been done, you’ll be where you’ve always been.”
 For security leaders, the message is clear: it’s time to evolve.

-Are you interested in connecting Bill and Integrated Guarding?
+Are you interested in connecting with Bill and Integrated Guarding?
 Reach out below!

 Written by *Colton Teri, Marketing Director at LandSkyAI